Massage hammer for Thai Massage story

 The idea that this tool should only be used as a freebie after the ‘real’ session masks the fact that I had to purchase it and that I am able to use it quite skillfully.

-if it is effective, if it works, then it is appropriate.
+Clients do not pay for the use of our hands – they are paying for results.
+If it is good for them, if it is effective, if it works, then it is appropriate.

-The reluctant energy worker
+1. Thai Massage and the reluctant energy worker

-Then I intuitively felt that I should just place my hands on her lower back and run energy into it along with positive and healing intentions.
+Then I intuitively felt that I should place my hands on her lower back and run energy into it with positive and healing intentions.

-Like my above youtube commentator, I thought that this woman was paying me to use my hands in typical Thai Massage therapy fashion.
+Like my above YouTube commentator, I thought that this woman was paying me to use my hands in typical Thai Massage therapy fashion.

 What do you think it was?
 You guessed it, it was the part where I just placed my hands on her back and ran healing energy into it.

 My own mind had prevented me from doing what she had really wanted and needed.
 Her body was too locked up to respond to physical manipulations, but it responded well to an energetic approach.

-Once I was working at a very high end and luxurious destination spa.
+Once I was working at a very high-end and luxurious destination spa.
 One of the guests was a princess who was a real terror.

-Then I intuitively felt like switching gears completely.
+Then I intuitively felt like changing my method completely.
 I explained that her issue could not be addressed effectively with massage alone and needed a different approach.

-In the end she was happy with the session, no complaints at all, and I was glad I had found a way to help her with what she really wanted, not a treatment protocol, but results.
+In the end, she was happy with the session.
+She had no complaints, and I was glad that I had discovered a way to help her with what she really wanted – not a specific treatment protocol, but results.